Xilinx/Vitis-Tutorials/AI_Engine_Development/Feature_Tutorials/02-using-gmio/single_aie_gmio.md

     gr.run(ITERATION);
     gr.gmioOut.aie2gm(doutArray,BLOCK_SIZE_in_Bytes);

 The blocking transfer (`gmioIn.gm2aie`) has to be completed before `gr.run()` because the GMIO transfer is in synchronous mode here.
-But the window input of the graph (in PING-PONG manner by default) has only two buffers to store the received data.
-This means that at the maximum, two blocks of window input data can be transferred by GMIO blocking transfer.
+But the buffer input of the graph (in PING-PONG manner by default) has only two buffers to store the received data.
+This means that at the maximum, two blocks of buffer input data can be transferred by GMIO blocking transfer.
 Otherwise, the `GMIO::gm2aie` will block the design.
 In this example program, `ITERATION` is set to one.

 Because `GMIO::aie2gm()` is working in synchronous mode, the output processing can be done just after it is completed.